History of Methodism in Sichuan: Canadian Methodist Mission

 In 1891, a West China Mission group of the Missionary Society of the Methodist Church in Canada (MCC) was formed in Toronto, consisting of four missionaries and their wives.
 Two of the men were ministers (Virgil C. Hart, founder of the mission, and George E. Hartwell), and two were doctors (Omar L. Kilborn and David W. Stevenson).
 Before their departure, a farewell service was held in Elm Street Methodist Church, Toronto.
 They left Canada for China on 4 October.

-The party arrived in the provincial capital Chengtu the following year.
-Work began immediately in the capital, and two years later, in Kiatingfu, with the establishment of mission stations in both cities.
-The mission's first church and hospital were subsequently built in Chengtu.
+The party arrived in the provincial capital Chengdu the following year.
+Work began immediately in the capital, and two years later, in Jiading (Kiatingfu), with the establishment of mission stations in both cities.
+The mission's first church and hospital were subsequently built in Chengdu.
 On April 16, 1893, the missionaries welcomed their first convert, a woman.
 She impressed the missionaries with her straightforward manner, a rare trait in a Chinese, and by her remarkable progress in learning to read.

 In 1895, a serious outbreak of anti-foreign agitation spread throughout the province.
-In Chengtu, all the MCC mission property was entirely destroyed; and all missionaries of all missions, Protestant and Roman Catholic alike, were thankful to escape with their lives.
+In Chengdu, all the MCC mission property was entirely destroyed; and all missionaries of all missions, Protestant and Roman Catholic alike, were thankful to escape with their lives.

-In 1897, the Canadian Methodist Mission Press was established in Kiatingfu, but was moved to the capital city of Chengtu in 1903.
+In 1897, the Canadian Methodist Mission Press was established in Jiading, but was moved to the capital city of Chengdu in 1903.
 This press produced publications mostly in English, Tibetan, Chinese and Hua Miao, but also printed language lessons in French and German.
 In addition to printing for the various missions in the western province, a certain amount of work was done for local schools and non-missionary foreigners.
 Notable among its printings was The West China Missionary News, first published in 1899, being the first and longest-running English-language newspaper in Sichuan province.

 In 1906, eight Victoria College students formed the Victoria Eight, nicknamed "The Missionary Gang" to China and Japan.
 They left Canada in November.
 Acta Victoriana celebrated their departure by publishing in the November 1906 issue the students' graduating photographs on the journal's frontispiece, and a poem titled "L'Envoi" by Edward Wilson Wallace, one of the Eight.
 Six of these men were sent to Sichuan, where they arrived in 1910 after two years of language learning.